 How often do you have to break preconceptions about not being a traditional witch?

 I find that I am not offended if people think that I am a traditional witch as the basis of modern witchcraft is on the tradition of old witchcraft.
 A lot of what we believe in now is what they believed in many thousands of years ago.
-Core traditional witchcraft would be working and communing with spirits, working with elements from nature, ancestor worship, a certain level of animism, and an overall use of folk magic.
-Overall,l like traditional witchcraft I would say Witchcraft today is mainly a path of old lore, chants, incantations, ballads, superstitions, collections of oral lore, documented witchcraft practices and rituals.
-Some of the traditional witchcraft has been lost over time and has been changed to blend in with modern living but still remains the basis of witchcraft.
+Core traditional witchcraft is working and communing with spirits, working with elements from nature, ancestor worship, a certain level of animism, and an overall use of folk magic.
+Overall, l like traditional witchcraft, I would say witchcraft today is mainly a path of old lore, chants, incantations, ballads, superstitions, collections of oral lore, documented witchcraft practices and rituals.
+Some of the traditional witchcraft has been lost over time and has changed to blend in with modern living but still remains the basis of witchcraft.

 What have you learned about yourself from becoming one?